CircuitSetup/Split-Single-Phase-Energy-Meter/README.md

 If you install EmonCMS on a remote web server, or if your home network has a public facing port, this will make it possible to see data on the EmonESP app ([Android](https://play.google.com/store/apps/details?id=org.emoncms.myapps) or [iOS](https://itunes.apple.com/us/app/emoncms/id1169483587?ls=1&mt=8)) when your phone is outside of your network.

 For all but the EmonCMS.org service, you can automatically setup the energy meter device in EmonCMS by [installing the device plugin,](https://github.com/emoncms/device) then [uploading this file to the Modules > device > data > CircuitSetup folder.](https://github.com/CircuitSetup/Split-Single-Phase-Energy-Meter/tree/master/Software/EmonCMS)

+### Other software options
+If you would like to use something other than EmonCMS, you can do that too!
+Make sure the ATM90E32 library is included in the sketch.
+See the [examples folder](https://github.com/CircuitSetup/Split-Single-Phase-Energy-Meter/tree/master/Software/examples) for examples of how things could be done using JSON or MQTT.

 ## Hardware Setup:
 ### Connect your controller to the energy meter